-Bratislava, Slovakia – A far-right MP has lost his seat in Parliament after being found guilty of hate speech against the country’s ethnic Roma community.
+Bratislava, Slovakia – A far-right MP has lost his seat in the Slovak Parliament after being found guilty of hate speech against the country’s ethnic Roma community.

 Milan Mazurek, a 25-year-old lawmaker from the far-right People’s Party Our Slovakia (LSNS) was expelled from the National Council, the lower house of Parliament, on Tuesday after being found guilty of hate speech by the Supreme Court.